 Understanding how food intake is matched with activity is an important part of performance progression.
-Micro and macro-nutritional deficiences can be flagged even before any signs are obvious or detrimental to long term training.
+Micro and macro-nutritional deficiences can be flagged even before any signs are obvious or are detrimental to long term training.

 Nutritional periodisation, is important for changing body composition to achieve optimal power-to-weight.
 This can be particularly relevant for athletes looking to lose fat and/ or build lean mass.
-Careful appraisal of daily intake allows controlled weight loss or gain based on your macro-nutritional composition carbohydrate/ protein / fat and how this is suitably matched with your and training sessions intensity, duration and objective.
+Careful appraisal of daily intake allows controlled weight loss or gain based on your macro-nutritional composition of carbohydrate/ protein / fat and how this is suitably matched with your and training sessions intensity, duration and purpose.